-How to Validate ENV Variables in TypeScript Using Zod
+Validate ENV Variables in TypeScript with Zod

 Validating environment variables in TypeScript is essential for ensuring that your application is running with the required configuration.
 You can validate environment variables in TypeScript by using packages like zod or joi, or even with custom code.
 Here’s a step-by-step guide on how to validate environment variables effectively using TypeScript and the zod package.